burfodus-eng/Replit-One/replit.md

 Reef Controller is a sophisticated web-based application built with FastAPI, designed for real-time monitoring and control of reef aquarium equipment.

 ## Recent Changes
+- **v2.2.4** (2025-11-25): Final theme polish - Updated logs viewer, settings tabs, preset editor canvas grids, and calendar to use theme-aware colors.
+All UI elements now consistently use CSS variables for both Light and Dark themes.
 - **v2.2.3** (2025-11-25): Light theme readability fixes - Title/clock glow now uses white for light theme, graph/chart labels use dark text (#1a1a2e), wavemaker flow patterns use violet lines (#7c3aed) instead of white.
 Added theme-aware CSS variables for canvas rendering (--canvas-text, --canvas-grid, --canvas-line, --glow-color).
 - **v2.2.2** (2025-11-25): Header readability fix - Title and clock now use brighter colors (#4fc3f7 cyan, #9575cd violet, #f06292 magenta gradient) with stronger glow effects for better visibility.
 Background now scrolls with page content (position: absolute instead of fixed).
 - **v2.2.1** (2025-11-25): Color refinement - Reduced saturation of primary neon colors by ~20% (cyan #5cb8e2, violet #8a5fd6, magenta #d76fa1) for better blending with background.
 Dark Theme now uses grey overlay (rgba 51,51,51,0.28 for cards, 0.20 for inner) instead of pure black for more natural look.